retaildevcrews/ngsa-asb/monitoring/README.md

   - Click Register, this will open up the App registrations settings screen.
 - From App registrations settings --> Certificates and Secrets
   - Create a new Client secret, this will be use later to configure Azure Monitor in grafana
+  - Save the secret to key vault for later use

 ### Assign a role to the application (Portal)

+The Grafana service principal needs read access to Log Analytics and Cosmos.
+Add the Reader permission for the core resource group and the Cosmos resource group.

 - Go to resource group `<your-resource-group>` --> Access Control (IAM) --> Role Assignments
 - Look for and add the service principal created `<your-service-principal-name>` as "Reader"